-The most effective fighting stance for self-defense will depend on the specific situation and the individual's personal style and preferences.
-In general, the best stance for self-defense should allow the individual to move quickly and easily, while also providing stability and balance.
-It should also allow them to access a variety of techniques and strikes, depending on the situation.
+The most effective fighting stance for self-defense depends on the situation you are in and your own experience.
+The best stance for self-defense allows you to move quickly and easily, while also providing stability and balance.

 Here's the thing, when you take up a fighting stance or position you put yourself at a serious disadvantage.